-$$y_t = y_t - n_t = (1 + \phi) a_t + (1 - \alpha) \psi z_t \tag{47}$$
+$$y_t = y_t - n_t = (1 + \phi) a_t + (1 - \alpha) \quad z_t \tag{47}$$

 Since employment is fixed, effort is now procyclical in response to both types of shocks, as all of the adjustment of labor input occurs on the intensive margin.
-With infinitely large labor market frictions, labor productivity is perfectly (positively) correlated with output.
+With an infinitely large separation rate, labor productivity is perfectly (positively) correlated with output.
 The correlation between productivity and employment, as well as the relative volatility of employment with respect to output equal zero.
 Finally, since the bargaining set is now infinitely wide, wages may be arbitrarily rigid, depending on the model parameters, so that the relative volatility of wages is also arbitrarily close to zero.